MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Manage/how-to-manage-resource-pools.md

 11. When the wizard completes, click **Close**.

-## Modifying Resource Pool membership
+## Modifying resource pool membership

 When you view the resource pools in the **Administration** workspace, you will see that resource pools that you create have a manual membership type and resource pools created when Operations Manager was installed have an automatic membership type, as shown in the following image.